 Ways to Raise Your Credit Score

-- Pay down credit card balances – The amount of available credit you’re using is called a credit utilization ratio, you want this ratio to be as low as possible.
-If you’re using over 30% of your total available credit your score is being dragged down because of it.
-By paying the balances below 20% of the credit limits you will maximize your credit score.
+The amount of available credit you’re using is called a credit utilization ratio; you want this ratio to be as low as possible.
+If you’re using over 30% of your total available credit, your score is being dragged down because of it.
+By paying the balances below 20% of the credit limits, you will maximize your credit score.

-- Don’t apply for new credit – When you apply for things such as an auto loan, or credit card the lender will do a credit inquiry to check your score.
+When you apply for an auto loan or credit card, the lender will make a credit inquiry to check your score.
 Each credit inquiry will count against you, lower your score.
 Any new loans or lines of credit you open usually will temporarily decrease your score, so it’s best to hold off on that new car until after you get the loan.

-- Dispute information – Just about anything on your credit report can be disputed with the credit bureaus.
-If there is any inaccurate information on your report your score may be negatively impacted.
+Just about anything on your credit report can be disputed with the credit bureaus.
+If there is any inaccurate information on your report, your score may be negatively impacted.
 Contact the credit bureaus to dispute items like late payments, unknown accounts, and incorrect balances.
-The bureaus have 30 days to investigate and if they can not confirm it’s accuracy then it must be deleted from your report.
+The bureaus have 30 days to investigate, and if they can not confirm its accuracy, it must be deleted from your report.

 Get Loan Offers from 3-4 Different Lenders

 Each lender you speak to will have different loan terms, interest rates, and lender fees.
-It’s important you do not get a personal loan from the first lender you speak to, you should speak to at least 3-4 lenders to ensure you’re getting the most competitive deal.
+You mustn’t get a personal loan from the first lender you speak to; you should speak to at least 3-4 lenders to ensure you’re getting the most competitive deal.

 Comparing loans with different rates and fees can be difficult.
-You can look at the annual percentage rate (APR) to find out the true cost of the loan.
+You can look at the annual percentage rate (APR) to determine the true cost of the loan.